 Carnival Legend, The $375 million Legend, the 17th "Fun Ship" in the fleet, offers Carnival's first European itineraries.
 Its bold interior is passionately adorned with murals, paintings, photos and sculptures of famous legends and historical figures.
 Book your Carnival Legend Cruise Today For Less.

-5 Night Western Caribbean
+7 Night Exotic Western Caribbean

 Carnival Cruise Lines